AleksRychkov/android-method-hook-plugin/README.md

 * `configs`: Creates plugin's config for specific build variant.
 The name of config must be the same as name of build variant, e.g. buildType: `debug`, or if you have productFlavor named `demo`: `demoDebug`.
 You can have separate sets of config for different build variants.
-  * `addSource`: Adds relative path to a config file.
+  * `addConfig`: Adds relative path to a config file.

 #### Inject method calls